Charles Kushner: Criminal conviction and pardon

-As a convicted felon, he was also disbarred and prohibited from practicing law in New Jersey, New York, and Pennsylvania.
+As a convicted felon, Charles Kushner was also disbarred and prohibited from practicing law in New Jersey, New York, and Pennsylvania.
+Republican Chris Christie, who chaired Trump’s first transition team, said Kushner committed "one of the most loathsome, disgusting crimes" he prosecuted.

-In her book Too Much and Never Enough President Trump's niece Mary L. Trump wrote that Charles Kushner had given a speech in which he claimed that Ivanka Trump had only made herself worthy of inclusion in his family by committing to convert to Judaism, which Mary Trump found "a bit rich" given Kushner's own past as a convicted felon.

-Pardon by Donald Trump

-Kushner received a federal pardon on December 23, 2020, by his son's father-in-law, Donald Trump, citing his record of "reform" and "charity."
+On December 23, 2020, President Trump issued a full and unconditional pardon to Kushner, his daughter's father-in-law, citing his record of "reform" and "charity".

 New York City real estate

 After being released from prison, Kushner shifted his business activities from New Jersey to New York City.
 In early 2007, Kushner Companies bought the 666 Fifth Avenue building in Manhattan for $1.8 billion.
 In August 2018, Brookfield Properties signed a 99-year lease for the property, paying $1.286 billion and effectively taking full ownership of the building.

 As of the end of 2016, Kushner and his family were estimated to have a net worth of $1.8 billion.
-He has employed two fellow inmates he became acquainted with in prison.
+He has employed two fellow inmates with whom he became acquainted in prison.

 Donations

-Charles Kushner met personally with Harvard's president and in 1998 donated $2.5 million to Harvard.
-His son, Jared, was then beginning his senior year of high school where he was not a particularly good student with test scores below Ivy League standards.
-Jared Kushner was admitted to the Harvard freshman class of 1999.
+Kushner met personally with Harvard University's president and in 1998 donated $2.5 million to Harvard.
+His son, Jared, was then beginning his senior year of high school, where he was not a particularly good student with test scores below Ivy League standards.
+Jared was admitted to the Harvard freshman class of 1999.

 Before 2016, Kushner was a donor to the Democratic Party.
-He serves on the boards of Touro College, Stern College for Women, Rabbinical College of America, and the United Jewish Communities.
-Kushner has made other donations to Harvard University, Stern College, and United Cerebral Palsy.
+He is on the boards of Touro College, Stern College for Women, Rabbinical College of America, and the United Jewish Communities.
+Kushner has made other donations to Harvard, Stern College, and United Cerebral Palsy.
 He donated to the Seryl and Charles Kushner Maternity Unit at St. Barnabas Medical Center in Livingston, New Jersey.
 He contributed to the funding of two schools, Joseph Kushner Hebrew Academy and Rae Kushner Yeshiva High School, also in Livingston, and named them after his parents.
 Kushner Hall is a building that is named after him on the Hofstra University campus.
 The campus of Jerusalem's Shaare Zedek Medical Center is named the "Seryl and Charles Kushner Campus" in honor of their donation of $20 million.

 In August 2015, Kushner donated $100,000 to Donald Trump's Make America Great Again PAC, a super PAC supporting Trump's 2016 campaign for the presidency.
 Kushner and his wife also hosted a reception for Trump at their Jersey Shore seaside mansion in Long Branch.
+In 2023, he was one of the largest donors to a Trump super PAC, donating $1 million.